 Certificate of Achievement for Excellence in Financial Reporting

-Washington state has received the Government Financial Officers Association (GFOA) Certificate of Achievement for Excellence in Financial Reporting for twenty-five consecutive years.
+Washington state has received the Government Financial Officers Association (GFOA) Certificate of Achievement for Excellence in Financial Reporting for twenty-seven consecutive years.